Kris English, PhD

 The CHL Question Prompt List underwent several stages of review, and the final version can be found here.
 The report on this QPL does not include a breakdown of each question and degree of support, but one result is a stand-out and is worth highlighting here: of all the questions reviewed to keep or reject, the only question that was approved by 100% of parent reviewers (N = 122) was this one:

 Any unanimous response is rare, but this one really should come as no surprise: research has long reported parents’ desire to connect with other parents for support.
-Parents in Mueller et al.’s (2009) study valued access to other parents as a source of information and emotional support, and a sense of being a larger family.
+Parents in Mueller et al.’s (2009) study valued access to other parents as a source of information and emotional support, and a sense of being in a larger family.
 Other benefits include gaining new skills to deal with day-to-day issues, increasing a sense of power and belonging (Law et al. 2009), and reducing stress (Hastings & Beck, 2004).
 Parents of children with hearing loss have specifically identified their “predominant need” as meeting other parents (Luterman & Kurtzer-White, 1999), and the provision of these support services is described as a “state-of-the-art practice in family counseling” (Jerger, Roeser, & Tobey, 2001).

 What to Do With This Information?